karmaniverous/entity-tools/.stan/system/stan.requirements.md

 - TranscodeRegistry (canonical; replaces TranscodeMap as preferred name)
   - A mapping from transcode name to the value type it encodes (e.g., { int: number; bigint20: bigint }).
-  - TranscodeMap remains as an alias to TranscodeRegistry for compatibility with existing consumers.
+  - No compatibility alias is provided.
 - Transcodes<TR extends TranscodeRegistry>
   - The runtime registry interface mapping each transcode name to its { encode, decode } implementation with consistent value types inferred from TR.
   - Keys are exact (Exactify) and string-literal preserving.